MalihaKabir/LovePhotography/README.md

 # LovePhotography

 This is a Photography Website build with HTML, CSS and a bit of JQuery.
+Click **[here](https://malihakabir.github.io/LovePhotography/)** to see the website.